Finn Le Marinel (Guitar/Bass/Ukulele)

 Finn is our Guitar tutor who has over 10 years of experience teaching one to one lessons as well as groups.
 He has worked extensively teaching music in schools through the Youth Music Initiative.
 His passion for improving mental health and well-being motivated him to lead a popular guitar group for a number of years with the Mental Health Charity Theatre Nemo.

-Finn is our Guitar tutor, he has over 10 years of experience teaching one to one lessons as well as groups.
-He has worked extensively teaching music in schools through the Youth Music Initiative.
-He has a passion for improving mental health and well-being and has ran a popular guitar group for a number of years with these goals for Mental Health Charity Theatre Nemo.
-Finn is a established song-writer in his own right and has recorded and released a number of records and toured performing shows around the UK.
-In terms of teaching style Finn aims to develop his students into rounded musicians.
-This may include working through grades (generally following the Trinity and Rockshool Syllabuses) as well developing general technique, music theory, composition and listening skills.
+Finn is an established songwriter in his own right and has recorded and released a number of records whilst touring and performing shows around the UK.
+In terms of teaching style, Finn aims to develop his students into rounded musicians.
+This may include working through grades (generally following the Trinity and Rockschool Syllabuses) as well as developing technique, music theory, composition and listening skills.

 Tony Young (Piano/Voice)